These pages are in the process of being created -- check back for updates.

 Thursday 7/28/1988 - Private Collection

 Humans creating together is a form of celebration for me.
-Of course our mutual creations can lead to many other things too, but the fact that we can make something tangible from a simple idea is a marvelous adventure and is relatively endless in its potential and possibility.
+Of course our mutual creations can lead to things not worth celebrating too, but the fact that we can make something tangible from a simple idea is a marvelous adventure and is relatively endless in its potential and possibility.
 I am driven to bliss just by this fact, and have been excited by it since I discovered its reality as a child.
 We can only grow more and learn more and become more than we were before we considered the new idea.
 And the act of creation from ideas doesn't stop or have a shut-off feature - it just goes on and on without end.

 When I paint I see these little worlds of possibility within each new brushstroke creating a new part of the composition.
-Little worlds in combining the various colors with various choices that together determine where to brush next, where not to brush, and when to stop.
+Little worlds in combining the various colors with various choices that together determine where to brush next, where not to brush, and when to stop painting altogether.
 The paintings actually guide me to essentially paint themselves.
 They become their own beings in the time that it takes for me to bring them forth.
 I only have to pay attention as the painting evolves into a living reflection of what I see and what it wants to become...

 No. 014 -